erikabarcott/profitbricks-sdk-groovy/Readme.md

 | loadbalancerId | **yes** | string | The ID of the load balancer. |
 | niceId | **yes** | string | The ID of the NIC. |

-After retrieving a load balancer, either by getting it by id, or as a create response object, you can call the `AttachNic` method directly.
+After retrieving a load balancer, either by getting it by ID, or as a create response object, you can call the `AttachNic` method directly.

 ```
 def dc=new DataCenter().read(datacenterId)